 How can you avoid Phishing Scams?

 It is important to prevent yourself from becoming a victim of a Phishing Scam than regret later.
-There are a multitude of steps possible for an individual or a company to ensure maximum protection against such phishing scams.
+There are a multitude of steps possible for an individual or a company to ensure maximum protection against such phishing scams and data loss.